The Radar Team

 Becky has spent a great deal of time in the field with the radar units and is currently honing her skills in GIS for continued and specialized data analysis in the Regional Office.

-David maintained the radar units during the first seasons of the project and continues to stay involved with the project.
-He is currently working as the Assistant Regional Energy Coordinator for Region 3.
+David maintained the radar units during the first seasons of the project and continued to stay involved with the project up through his recent retirement from the working as the Assistant Regional Energy Coordinator for Region 3.

 The bat biologist of the team, Dan spends most of his time in the field maintaining the radar units and working on data from the acoustic and ultrasonic monitors.